Emzime/PowershellForMadmax/README.md

 # <u>Update</u>
-11/07/2021 - Add version checking | Add config check
+11/07/2021 - Adding a version check | Adding a config file check

 # <u>What it does</u>
 Powershell script usable for <a href="https://github.com/stotiks/chia-plotter/releases" target="_blank" />madMax v0.1.1 chia plotter Windows version</a> that manages the space<br>